Condragulations

-"Condragulations" is the second episode of the thirteenth season of RuPaul's Drag Race.
+"Condragulations" is the second episode of the thirteenth season of the American television series RuPaul's Drag Race.
 It originally aired on January 8, 2021.
+The episode's main challenge tasks contestants with writing, recording, and performing choreography to original verses for RuPaul's song "Condragulations".
 Choreographer Jamal Sims is a guest judge.

-The episode, along with the season's seventh episode "Bossy Rossy RuBoot", earned production designer James McGowan and art director Gianna Costa a nomination in the Outstanding Production Design for a Variety or Reality Series category at the 73rd Primetime Creative Arts Emmy Awards.
+Symone wins the episode's main challenge, after placing in the top two and winning a lip-sync contest against Olivia Lux to "Break My Heart" by Dua Lipa.
+The episode received a nomination in the Outstanding Production Design for a Variety or Reality Series category at the 73rd Primetime Creative Arts Emmy Awards.